sanu151/React-JS/README.md

 - You can use additional state variables to store other form data or validation errors.
 - For more complex forms, consider using a form library like Formik or React Hook Form.

-By following these steps and understanding the concepts of controlled components and form data collection, you can effectively create forms in React that capture user input and perform actions based on the submitted data.

 ### Using `useState` with Objects in React